titogarrido/BlockchainWorkshop2d/Day 1/1330_ComposerSmorgasbord.rst

   Command succeeded

-**Note:** Your updates were made in the Web Browser mode with Hyperledger Composer Playground, and they are saved in the *Business Network Archive (.bna)* that you just uploaded to your Ubuntu on IBM Z instance, but they haven't yet been added to the business network running on Hyperledger Fabric.
+**Note:** Your updates were made in the Web Browser mode with Hyperledger Composer Playground, and they are saved in the *Business Network Archive (.bna)* that you just uploaded to your SuSE on IBM Z instance, but they haven't yet been added to the business network running on Hyperledger Fabric.

 **Step 4.34:** Now run the *npm* command which will submit a transaction.
 The output will *not* have your updates to the transaction where you added the phrase *“He really needs the money!”* to the *information*::